West Florence athletic director Greg Johnson named state's A.D. of year

 "That's a nice award; it's nice to be honored," Johnson said.

-Johnson, who has been West's athletic director since spring 2018, was previously an assistant principal at Darlington High School.
+Johnson, West's athletic director since spring 2018, was previously an assistant principal at Darlington High School.
 But the majority of his career was focused on sports.
 In the past, he had served in coaching roles at Conway, West Florence and his alma mater, Sumter.

 "I was a lot more uncomfortable going from football coach to assistant principal," Johnson said.
 "That was a lot scarier, getting into the academic world.
 But I was a lot more confident going into athletics.
 I was getting more into my comfort zone."